-Daily specials are chalked up on a board; when we visited they included country-fried steak, whole catfish, Jamaican jerk chicken, Buffalo shrimp or oysters (fried in spicy Buffalo-wing style), and fish stew by the cup or bowl.
-We zeroed in on the regular menu and its roster of fried seafood.
-In this part of the world, frying shrimp, scallops, and oysters is a fine art.
+Daily specials are chalked on a board; when we visited they included country-fried steak, whole catfish, Jamaican jerk chicken, Buffalo shrimp or oysters (fried in spicy Buffalo-wing style), and fish stew by the cup or bowl.
+We zeroed in on the regular menu and its fried seafood.
+In this part of the world, cooks know how to fry shrimp, scallops, and oysters.
 You can get a platter or a sandwich with very good extra-large French fries and cole slaw on the side.
 Our shrimp were snapping firm and veiled in a fine, crisp crust.

 As you walk in the restaurant you will see a shelf of the day’s layer cakes; and desserts are listed on a blackboard.
 When we saw chocolate cake with peanut butter icing, we knew we had to have a piece.
 So we ordered it as we ordered lunch.
 The cake came before the meal.
 “I cut this for you because I was worried there wouldn’t be any left by the time you were ready,”: our waitress kindly explained as she set it down with our sweet teas.
 We are so grateful she was watching out for us, because this cake was superb … as was our caramel layer cake and goober pie.